FAIMS/Perachora-2020/README.md

 ## Contact info:
 For more details about the **PPAP** please contact the project director Susan Lupack susan.lupack@mq.edu.au.

-If you have any questions about the module, please contact the FAIMS team at **enquiries@fedarch.org** and we will get back to you within one business day.
+If you have any questions about the module, please contact the FAIMS team at **enquiries@fedarch.org** and we will get back to you as soon as possible.

+---
+# Screenshots from the module:

 <p align="left">
   <img src="https://github.com/FAIMS/Perachora-2020/blob/master/screenshots/Perachora2020_LDV_01.png" width="250"/>